Azure/iotc-device-bridge/README.md

   ![ID Scope and key](assets/scopeIdAndKey.PNG "ID Scope and key")

 3. After the deployment is done, install the required NPM packages in the function.
-To do this, go to the Function App that was deployed to your subscription in the `Functions > IoTCIntegration > Console` tab.
+To do this, open the App Service that was deployed to your subscription, then navigate to the `Development Tools > Console` section.
 In the console, run the command `npm install` (this command takes ~20 minutes to complete, so feel free to do something else in that time).
+NPM warning messages (starting with `npm WARN`) will not prevent the successful execution of the command.

 ![Install packages](assets/npmInstall.PNG "Install packages")

-4. After the package installation finishes, the Function App needs to be restarted by clicking the `Restart` button in `Overview` page.
+4. After the package installation finishes, the App Service needs to be restarted by clicking the `Restart` button in `Overview` page.

 ![Restart Function App](assets/restart.PNG "Restart Function App")

 5. The function is now ready to use.
 External systems can feed device data through this device bridge and into your IoT Central app by making HTTP POST requests to the function URL.
-The URL can be obtained in the newly created function App in `Functions > IoTCIntegration > Get function URL`.
+The URL can be obtained in the newly created function in `Functions > IoTCIntegration > Code + Test > Get function URL`.

 ![Get function URL](assets/getFunctionUrl.PNG "Get function URL")